 The dewy grass wet our shoes, as we checked the gravestones for names, ages, and states.

 The next day I traveled to Charleroi and mentioned this visit to an American friend.
-Vonelli poured me a glass of Orval Beer and we sat by the fire in his living room.
+Everyone said he was with the CIA.
+Vonelli poured me a glass of Orval Beer and we sat by the living room fire.

 "My father had been with the artillery in the Battle of the Bulge and my old man never got over the horror of that winter."

-Vonelli was a veteran of a colder war from the 70s.
+Vonelli was a veteran of a colder war from the 70s and 80s.

-"Every morning the platoon commander held a lottery, which picked the forward artillery observers from the ranks.
-After the results the chosen men would shake hands with their friends, knowing their chances of coming back in the evening were close to nil."
+"Every morning the platoon commander held a lottery, which picked the forward artillery observers.
+After the results the chosen men shook hands with their friends, knowing their chances of coming back in the evening were close to nil."

 "And they went?"